Idnan/composer-permission/README.md

         ]
     },
     "extra": {
         "dir_permissions": ["app/strorage:0777"]
     }
 }
 ```

+Where replace `app/storage` with the relative path for which permissions is to be changed and `0777` with the permission that you may want.
 You can pass any permission as long as it is accepted by [chmod](http://php.net/manual/en/function.chmod.php).

 ## Contribution